Working with service providers

 Alberta human rights

 The Alberta Human Rights and Citizenship Commission helps Albertans resolve human rights complaints.
-Contact them toll-free within Alberta by dialing 310-0000, then one of these confidential inquiry lines:
+Contact them toll-free within Alberta by phone 310-0000, then one of these confidential inquiry lines:

 Paying service providers